hamidghaedi/scRNA_seq-analysis/README.md

 -   Segregation of clusters by various sources of uninteresting variation

-We expect to see a uniform coluring for all variables in all clusters.
+We expect to see a uniform coloring for all variables in all clusters.
 Sometimes this is not the case.
-Like here `nUMI` and `nGene` showing higher value is some clusters.
-We have to watch these cluster and inspect them in terms of type of cell therein.
+For here `nUMI` and `nGene` show higher values is some clusters.
+We have to watch these clusters and inspect them in terms of the type of cell therein.
 So that may explain some of the variation that we are seeing.

 ``` r
 # Determine metrics to plot present in seurat_integrated@meta.data